Categories

 • Bosanski Lonac is a meat stew cooked over an open fire.

-• Filovane paprika - baked peppers with a mixture of meat and rice.
+• Filovane paprika - baked peppers with a mixture of beef and rice.

 • Jagnjetina - lamb or lamb roasted over an open fire.